New Business Hours: Tue - Sat 9 am - 5 pm (PST) Sun & Mon Closed

 How to Sharpen Japanese Kitchen Knives

-To get the most pleasure and best use of your Japanese kitchen knife, it should be kept as sharp as possible.
-Japanese kitchen knives are properly sharpened using Japanese water stones, either man made or natural.
+To get the most pleasure and best use out of your Japanese kitchen knife, it should be kept as sharp as possible.
+Japanese kitchen knives are properly sharpened using Japanese water stones, either man-made or natural.

-The rectangular stone should be placed lengthwise, roughly perpendicular to your shoulders.
-At this point, add a few additional drops of water to keep the process "wet".
-As you sharpen, a slightly thicker-than-water slurry ("tojiru") will develop on the stone's surface.
-This is a good thing as it helps lubricate the process, so it's important to keep adding drops of water as needed to maintain the slurry ("tojiru") without washing it away.
+The rectangular stone should be placed in front of you lengthwise, roughly perpendicular to your shoulders.
+Add a few additional drops of water to keep the process wet (as you sharpen, a slightly thicker-than-water slurry, or tojiru, will develop on the stone's surface.
+This is a good thing, as it helps lubricate the process, so it's important to keep adding drops of water as needed to maintain the tojiru without washing it away).

 (A knife before being sharpened)

 Note: the following instructions are for sharpening double edge or cleaver style knives.
 For single edge (one side is flat), Deba, or Sashimi knives, additional information will appear at the end of this section.